Michigan Auto Insurance

 Prepare your vehicle for winter driving in Michigan.

-Due to its location around Lake Michigan, Michigan winters bring a lot of snow.
-It's important to be sure you drive carefully during inclement weather.
-Your car should be prepared and properly winterized and contain the essential items to keep you safe.
+Consider the weather in Michigan when choosing your auto insurance type.
+Due to its location, surrounded by the Great Lakes, Michigan winters bring a lot of snow.
 Tire chains and studded tires are legal in Michigan but carry certain restrictions that may be hard for the average driver to meet.
 Your best bet is to equip your car with a good set of winter tires.
+And ensure you have comprehensive auto insurance coverage in the event of an accident.
+Read our extreme weather driving guide for more.

 Planning to travel to Canada?